reachingisaskill/logtastic-logging-library/README.md

  * Signal handling was the last piece added into the system and must be enabled at runtime by provding a function pointer for a signal handler, e.g.:
 	- logtastic::registerSignalHandler( void (\*signal_handler)( int ) );

+Had a lot of development when I wrote the FES simulations.
+Around 2015.
+Been a while since I've looked at it in details but it stills works perfectly!

 TODO:
- * Improve robustness for compilers that don't define \_\_COUNTER\_\_ - probably don't need this exact interface can change it.
-I'd like to call a template function using the data objects adress as the template variable, but that functionality wasn't available when I wrote it.
+ * Improve robustness for compilers that don't define \_\_COUNTER\_\_ - its not really used but it was a feature thats available for variable tracking.
+   I'd like to call a template function using the data objects address as the template variable, but that functionality wasn't available when I wrote it.
 Maybe an inherited "monitor" class could be used instead?
  * Finer controls for the signal handling functionality.
 It was added quite quickly to meet a need but it could be generalised to a more flexible interface.